JesterNoFool/SpectralPainting/README.md

 Open Gnu Radio Companion, then open the file **spectrum_painter_wav.grc**.
 * In the variable entitled, "imageWidth", change the value to the width of the image that will be processed.
 NOTE: This value will be in the output filename if you used the Gnu Octave script above.
 * In the variable entitled, "repeatVal", select a repeating value for each line.
 This accounts for the speed of the system that you will use to process the image.
-Those that go have faster processing will require smaller values (say 5), while slower ones will require larger values (say 20).
+Those that have faster processing will require smaller values (say 5), while slower ones will require larger values (say 20).
 * In the File Source, select the 32-bit floating point file (if you used the Gnu Octave script above, the file will have the extension ".rf32").
 * In the Wav File Sink, provide a directory and name for the output file.
 * **ENSURE THE "REPEAT" PROPERTY IN THE "File Source" BLOCK IS SET TO "No"!** Otherwise, the system will create a massive output file!